grin-pool/grin-pool/grin-py/api/README.md

 ```/pool/block/<int:height>```

     Get a single pool block at specified height
-    Will return None if there is no pool-found block at that height
+    Will return null if there is no pool-found block at that height

 ```/pool/block/<int:height>/<string:fields>```

     Get a single pool block at specified height
-    Will return None if there is no pool-found block at that height Filter all but specified fields
+    Will return null if there is no pool-found block at that height Filter all but specified fields

 ```/pool/blocks/<int:height>,<int:range>```